tbaums/dcos-mandt-labs/README.md

-# mesosphere-kubernetes-workshop
+# DC/OS Lab Workshop for M&T

+This Mesosphere DC/OS Lab Workshop will guide you through:
-The Mesosphere DC/OS High Density Kubernetes Workshop
+ - High Density Multi-Kubernetes (Mesosphere Kubernetes Engine)
+ - Fast Data Services on DC/OS
+ - DC/OS Monitoring with Prometheus and Grafana
+ - Elastic CI/CD with Jenkins on DC/OS

-Please see the `/labs` directory for course materials and `/keys`for the keys required to access your cluster.
+Please see the [`/labs`](https://github.com/tbaums/dcos-mandt-labs/tree/master/labs) directory for course materials and [`/keys`](https://github.com/tbaums/dcos-mandt-labs/tree/master/labshttps://github.com/tbaums/dcos-mandt-labs/tree/master/keys) for the keys required to access your cluster.